scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 01. 03.
+2024

+@1350 newTag submission now works!

+****To Do Next:
+		- confirm process for adding new tag on backEnd + frontEnd response work properly
+		- refresh suggestions within <CreatePost> on submit (regardless of confirmation should be fine...)
+		- make sure getting user tags they saved works properly
+		- differentiate tags and topics in suggestions list

+upon all above working correctly, can commence building out <Macros> section

+@1345 backEnd now having issue running find() on Group model...

+@1320 set up process for creating new tag:
+			setSocketMessage with data on submit within <CreatePost>
+			primary useEffect in <Instant> socketMessage.action
+			- runs doAction_newTag
+				- if already exists, gives user option to join (should added whether already exists and is private...)
+				- otherwise creates new tag

+****To Do Next:
+		- current issue is something wrong with the body included in the api call, seems like it isnt being added ✅

+@0140 added styles to newTag modal
+			Added functionality for opening and closing it

+****To Do Next:
+		- add functionality for creating new tag ✅
+		  - this process will be the same (more or less) for all <Manage* > functions

+### 01. 02.
+2024
+@1300 issue truly fixed now - had menuButton reset the date to the current date whenever
+			closing the monthChart

+@1230 Fixed issue with monthChart - frontEnd would crash after returning to monthChart on a different month

+@1110 fixed backend issue concerning returning old posts

+### 01. 01.
+2024
+@1930 added skeleton for modal for creating new tags

+Not getting posts from last year, as it's a new year need to fix backend code...

+H A P P Y
+	N E W
+		Y E A R S !!!
+2  0  2  4

+### 12. 31.
+2023
+@1420 additions made checked off below...

+made alternate class state for <CreatePost> for underlay when <NewTag> is up

+****To Do Next:
+		- create modal for newTag creation
+		- begin making additions to <Instant> for channelling <Manage* > functions
+		- may need to make <popUpNotif> zIndex higher than <CreatePost> ...

+### 12. 30.
+2023
+@1400 additions made:
+			selected tags wrapper adjusts when size expands too far &
+			can now click selected tags in order to remove them

+****To Do Next:
+		- add private button to toggle isPrivate ✅
+		- edit ul#autocomplete so that
+		  - it's within a wrapper ✅
+			- height is limited ✅
+			- button to open modal for newTag is always at bottom ✅
+		- create modal for newTag creation
+		- begin making additions to <Instant> for channelling <Manage* > functions

 ### 12. 29.
 2023
-@2350 tags inclusion within post submission works :D !

-need to display tags on post page ...
+@2350 tags inclusion within post submission works :D ! need to display tags on post page ...